Saaappi/HelpMePlay/README.md

 - **War Mode** - The free 10%, or higher, experience gain is undeniably a boon to the leveling experience.
 When enabled, HelpMePlay will automatically opt the player into War Mode upon their next visit to Orgrimmar or Stormwind.
 - **Waypoints** - HelpMePlay, if configured, will automatically plot waypoints when specific quests are accepted.

+### Buttons
+- **Transmog** - Do you dread learning transmog individually?
+Do you fear you may sell the upgrade you looted from raid last night?
+HelpMePlay solves both these problems.
+Open your inventory, find the purple mace icon and click it.
+HelpMePlay will keep track of your currently-equipped items, learn all **UNKNOWN AND USABLE** appearances, and then re-equip your original items.
+Cool, huh?
+- **Professions** - If you like collecting in World of Warcraft, then you probably enjoy professions.
+Perhaps not...
+BUT!
+There are many collectibles in production professions like Blacksmithing.
+It can be tough to calculate all the reagents you require to craft all the transmog.
+HelpMePlay can calculate all the reagents you would need to craft all KNOWN recipes for appearances you've yet to collect.
+Simply open a production profession (e.g. Blacksmithing) and locate the "Calculate" button in the upper right.

 ## Quest Features

 ### Toggles